The Senior Project

-Every Theater and Dance major undertakes a senior project that extends and integrates components of their education.
+Every Theater and Dance major undertakes a senior project based on their interest that extends and integrates components of their education.

 The Advanced Studio Course

 At least one advanced studio course should be completed prior to enrolling in Senior Honors.
 Work in advanced studio courses is meant to help to prepare majors for work on senior projects.

 In this course, a sophomore or junior major undertakes the stage management of a significant departmental production.
 Department faculty and staff determine stage management assignments.
 Students attend rehearsals and production meetings as required, in addition to fulfilling all responsibilities.

 Majors develop senior project proposals in the junior year in a series of meetings with faculty and peers.
 Before approving proposals, faculty evaluate the goals and the practicability of projects as seen in the context of all of the department’s production commitments for the coming season.

 Usually, each major creates and presents substantial creative work in one or more modes, such as writing, directing and/or choreographing, designing, or performing.
 We encourage majors to consider a variety of project models to best achieve individual learning goals.
 Possible models include not only full productions in traditional theater spaces, but also showings, workshops, site-specific work, and experiments in various media.
 Alternatively, students may choose to present design portfolio work, or to write a research-based, critical, historical, and/or theoretical thesis essay.

 Majors must complete written proposals that describe the nature of the proposed senior project, and a plan for completing it.
 Department faculty are responsible for approving proposals and work with majors to tailor or modify proposals as needed.
 In some cases, students are asked to undertake a scholarly or portfolio project.